The Florida Bay is a vitally important body of water in Florida.

 The South Florida ecosystem is vital for many reasons.
 It supports an immensely diverse population of native wildlife, including important, rare and endangered species.
 The South Florida ecosystem is home to manatees, American crocodile, sea turtles and countless other species.
 It also supports important economic interests, including tourism, fishing, agriculture and other interests.

-An informed, engaged and educated public is essential to help save and preserve areas like the Florida Bay, the Florida Everglades other irreplaceable ecosystems!
+An informed, engaged and educated public is essential to help save and preserve areas like the Florida Bay, the Florida Everglades and other irreplaceable ecosystems!